bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 Then only one instance will receive the message from the topic, automatically re-distributing the load across your servers.

 Typicaly you need setup of one consumer per one topic, as the message parsing for them anyway will need different code.

+> Note: For Price of a Token in DEXTrades topic, you need to calculate it using the amounts.

 ### Read and parse messages